 Yes!
 All conference guests are welcome to attend all roundtables and are actively encouraged to participate in the discussion.

 Will you provide stipends to defray the costs of the conference to participants?

 We are working on raising money to help participants attend the conference.
 The conference organizing committee’s priorities in allocating money are to graduate students and other participants who have particular need for financial assistance.
-We will have more information on applying for funding once registration opens up.
+Visit our Funding page for more information.

 Who should I contact to find out more about the conference?